Top 5 Resorts: Last Minute Ski Break in Italy

 BOOK NOW Madonna di Campiglio transfers

 Sauze d’Oulx remains the family-friendly ski resort in Italy, and is popular with large groups and families booking their super last minute family ski holidays.
 For some time, Sauze d’Oulx had the whole Club Med, super-resort image, which it has since shaken off somewhat.
-Whether it’s because that reputation itself made the slopes a little less crowded over the last few years from the skiers who worry they might be looking bit passé there, we’ll never know… Nonetheless, that should make it even easier for you to book a last minute Italian ski break here for decent snow, loads of food, fantastic wine and it’s wide variety of slopes which that most beginners and families look to tick off their Alps list early on in their journey across the world’s mountains each season.
+Whether it’s because that reputation itself made the slopes a little less crowded over the last few years from the skiers who worry they might be looking bit passé there, we’ll never know… Nonetheless, that should make it even easier for you to book any of your last minute ski resort ideas in Italy, It’s all about decent snow, loads of food, fantastic wine and it’s wide variety of slopes which that most beginners and families look to tick off their Alps list early on in their journey across the world’s mountains each season.

 BOOK NOW Sauze d’Oulx transfers

 Sestriere sits up high on the France-Italy border in Vialattea.
-The higher altitude cousin of Sauze d-Oulx in the Western side of the Italian Alps – Sestriere is a ski-in ski-out purpose built ski resort.
+The higher altitude cousin of Sauze d’Oulx in the Western side of the Italian Alps – Sestriere is a ski-in ski-out purpose built ski resort.
 It’s great for improving and intermediate skiers looking to better their abilities, with a perfectly diverse mix of runs to suit everyone over the former Winter Olympic slopes which makes it popular with solo groups and small groups who need an affordable, practical getaway to the Alps.
+As the add on to our Top 5 last minute ski resort ideas in Italy – Sestriere is a great location to choose, to ensure you don’t regret missing the snow.